chinmdas/zowe-explorer-vscode/CONTRIBUTING.md

 ## Contribution Guidelines Specific to the VSC Extension for Zowe

-The following guidelines apply specifically to the extension:sdfsdgdfythgfdfhgs
+The following guidelines apply specifically to the extension:sdfsdgdfythgfdfhgsdfgfdhfghhfgfd

 None at this time.